allyourbasepair/rbscalculator/model/datasets/readme.md

-This folder contains the datasets used to create our RBS Calculator model.
+This folder contains the datasets used to create a RBS Calculator model.

 `source` contains the 1014IC and Flow-Seq datasets.
 It is not used, but is included incase we'd like to regenerate the `train` dataset.